-The international dependence and scope of his company gave the Consul-General Axel Ax:son Johnson a thoroughly global and international perspective on Sweden’s development.
-In consequence, he was aware of the intimate link between international research and social development and industrial progress and success.
+The international dependence and scope of his company gave Consul-General Axel Ax:son Johnson a thoroughly global and international perspective on Sweden’s development.
+He was consequently aware of the intimate link between international research and social development, industrial progress and success.

 The Consul-General’s international perspective lives on to this day, not only in Nordstjernan, but also in the activities of the Foundation.
 It informs the vision of enabling Sweden and Swedish research to benefit from international research.

 The Ax:son Johnson family, after which the Foundation is named, has a long philanthropic tradition, starting with the founder of Nordstjernan, Axel Johnson (1844-1910), who bequeathed a large sum to the founding of the Department of Geological Sciences at Stockholm University in 1910.

 During the Second World War, large amounts were secretly donated to Denmark, to child evacuees in Finland, to the building of homes for the children of Finnish aviators, to victims of the Blitz in London, and to the Norwegian resistance movement, whose members Axel Ax:son Johnson also assisted by hiding them in his home on Karlavägen 37 in Stockholm, before they were smuggled over to the UK.
 The greatest share of the support went to Norway in 1943 – 44.